rohit-kumar60/ReactJs-Notes/README.md

 # ReactJs-Notes
-You can get all ReactJs notes
+You can get all ReactJs Notes